Huawei-Watch-Strive-School/Building-Week-2/README.md

 * Create Machine Learning pipeline and run the data on multiple classifiers
 * Choose the best classifier and find the accuracy on test_data
 * Create a time series model which predicts the class for every 1 sec
-* calculate necessary parameters like speed, calorie count etc.
+* Calculate necessary parameters like speed, calorie count etc.